 Here today, gone tomorrow, part one

-The prices and coolness of fashion have been taken out of fashion and people spending on fashion has declined over the last 100 years, do we need a revolution in the fashion industry to rebuild traditional values such as quality, durability and uniqueness?
+The prices and coolness of fashion have been taken out of the textile industry and people spending on clothes has declined over the last 100 years, do we need a revolution in the fashion industry to rebuild traditional values such as quality, durability, and uniqueness?
 Part two how can increase manufacture cost save the poor reputation of fashion?

 Can fashion rebuild itself?

 The question raised by professionals and media recently if fashion actually should be better off with increased manufacture cost meeting the rising demand for longer-lasting quality and sustainable garments.
 Soon political decision might force the industry to make changes as well.
 Fashion has historically been seen as a symbol of wealth, power and social layer.
 Fashion clothing was very expensive compared to other expenses as for example housing in the past.
 The income difference was considerable, divided people who could afford fashion and those could n’t fashion became an important symbol of social status, manifested the difference in social class, integrity, wealth and power; the costume, with rich materials, superfluous trimmings and difficult-to-care-for styles were not only costly.
 The economist and sociologist Thorstein Veblen (published 1899) later put it, “Conspicuous Consumption, Conspicuous Waste, and Conspicuous Leisure.”

 Modern consumerism and economic wealth